GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

 In our `data/input`-folder, we can find a csv file called `vaccination_coverage_adm2`.
 This file includes the vaccination coverage of both the mcv1 and mcv2 vaccine.
 Thankfully, the dataset includes the district name (`amd2_name`) and the adm2 pcode.
 With this information, we can perform a [non-spatial join](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_non_spatial_joins_wiki.html) in order to add the vaccination coverage data to our district boundaries layer (adm2).

 :::{attention}
-Admin Pcodes are best for non-spatial joins in QGIS because they provide unique, standardized identifiers that avoid name mismatches and ensure accurate, reliable data linking.
+Admin Pcodes are well suited for non-spatial joins in QGIS because they provide unique, standardized identifiers that avoid name mismatches and ensure accurate, reliable data linking.
 :::

 % ADD ADM2 PCODE TO DATASET AND HAVE THE ADM2 NAMES IN ENGLISH SO THEY CAN'T JOIN WITH ADM2 NAMES BUT USE PCODES: DONE